Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-support three modes:
+three modes:

-columns are filled before rows
+fill columns before rows

-This is the default mode (required by backward compatibility).
+This is the default mode (required for backwards compatibility).

-rows are filled before columns
+fill rows before columns

-This mode is enabled by option -x, --fillrows
+This mode is enabled with the -x, --fillrows option.

-table
+create a table

 Determine the number of columns the input contains and create a

-interactive mode and the 80 columns in non-interactive mode (see
+aligned to the terminal width in interactive mode and 80 columns in

---output-width for more details).
+non-interactive mode (see --output-width for more details).
+Custom

 Input is taken from file, or otherwise from standard input.
 Empty lines

-convention.
+x<hex> convention.

 OPTIONS

-It's possible to mix names and numbers.
-The special placeholder '0'
+names and indices.
+The special placeholder '0' (e.g. -R0) may be used

-(e.g. -R0) may be used to specify all columns and '-1' (e.g. -R -1) to
+to specify all columns and '-1' (e.g. -R -1) to specify the last

-when addressing columns by numbers.
+columns by indices.

 -J, --json

-Use JSON output format to print the table, the option
+Use JSON output format to print the table.
+The option

 --table-columns is required and the option --table-name is